 5. The next step?
 You decide!

-All right, your MVP has been released, and the users have had time to get to know it and leave their much-wanted feedback.
+All right, your MVP has been released, and the users have had the maximum amount of time to get to know it and leave their much-wanted feedback.
 Now it’s all up to you, as you may decide that your MVP is fine just as it is, or develop additional features based on the data you’ve gathered to truly make the product shine.

 Summary: is an MVP worth it?